-Pursuant to his retention agreement with the Company, Mr. Bucaille is also entitled to reimbursement of up to \$10,000 per month on his residence in the New York City area, as well as reimbursement of private school tuition for each of his children under the age of 18.
-These additional benefits are provided to Mr. Bucaille in connection with the relocation of his family from France to the United States in order to serve as our Chief Financial Officer, and in recognition of the educational needs of his children, whose native language is French.
-The Compensation Committee determined this was appropriate in order to minimize the disruption of Mr. Bucaille's family life and reduce distractions as a result of his relocation, thereby allowing him to focus on his duties as Chief Financial Officer.
-Mr. Bucaille is additionally entitled to a tax gross-up for any such reimbursement he receives.
-The aggregate value of these benefits in 2014 was \$404,760.
+Pursuant to his retention agreement with the Company as in effect during 2015, Mr. Bucaille was also entitled to reimbursement of up to \$10,000 per month on his residence in the New York City area, as well as reimbursement of private school tuition for each of his children under the age of 18.
+These additional benefits were provided to Mr. Bucaille in connection with the relocation of his family from France to the United States in order to serve as our Chief Financial Officer, and in recognition of the educational needs of his children, whose native language is French.
+The Compensation Committee previously determined this was appropriate in order to minimize the disruption of Mr. Bucaille's family life and reduce distractions as a result of his relocation, thereby allowing him to focus on his duties as Chief Financial Officer.
+Mr. Bucaille was also entitled to a tax gross-up for such reimbursements.
+The aggregate value of these benefits in 2015 was \$437,691.
+Pursuant to the amended retention agreement that the Company entered into with Mr. Bucaille on March 9, 2016, for the remainder of 2016 Mr. Bucaille will be entitled to reimbursement for housing and tuition costs at a rate of 50% of the rate that applied pursuant to his prior retention agreement.
+For further details regarding the amended retention agreements with Mr. Bucaille and our other NEOs, see "Amended NEO Retention Agreements" below.

-Post-Employment Benefits.
+Pension Benefits.
 Each of Messrs.
 Jacobs, Hoffman and Stern has an accrued benefit under the Lazard Frères & Co.
 LLC Employees' Pension Plan, a qualified defined-benefit pension plan, and Messrs.
 Hoffman and Stern have accrued additional benefits under a related supplemental defined-benefit pension plan.
 In each case, these benefits accrued prior to the applicable NEO becoming a managing director of the Company.
 Benefit accruals under both of these plans were frozen for all participants effective January 31, 2005, and our NEOs will not accrue any additional benefits.
 For additional information regarding benefits accrued by or payable to Messrs.
-Jacobs, Hoffman and Stern under these plans as of December 31, 2014, see "Compensation of our Executive Officers-Pension Benefits" below.
+Jacobs, Hoffman and Stern under these plans as of December 31, 2015, see "Compensation of Executive Officers-Pension Benefits" below.